 What are alignments?

-For example, in a road, the horizontal alignment forms the center line of a road, which curves left and right as it winds along the earth’s surface, while vertical alignments show how a road moves up and down as it changes elevation.
+For example, in a road, the horizontal alignment forms the centerline of a road, which curves left and right as it winds along the earth’s surface, while vertical alignments show how a road moves up and down as it changes elevation.

-To build a road or any other linear project, we need to accurately locate the points of the center line, both in design files and on the ground.
+To build a road or any other linear project, we need to accurately locate the points of the centerline, both in design files and on the ground.
 That’s where alignments come in.

-Alignments are critical to large linear projects for several reasons
+Alignments are critical to large linear projects for several reasons:

 - Planning and design: Alignments visually represent the project’s layout, enabling engineers to plan drainage, grading, intersections, and other project elements.